“You make the path boldly and follow it fearfully.”

 “He didn’t fit in.”

 Even though he was wealthy and influential, Charles Dickens didn’t fit into middle-class life in Victorian England for many reasons.
 Here are three: He made fun of “society” people in his novels.
-Instead of writing anonymously, as the other novelists … Continue reading
+Instead of writing anonymously, as the other novelists of his day did, Dickens became a celebrity who went … Read More

 “It tells the stories of two revolutions.”